Feature Upvote is a good tool for gathering customer feedback. But FeedBear does everything that it does, and far more, for a lower price tag.

 Take a look at our own Roadmap to see how it looks in practice.

 With Feature Upvote, there is no equivalent.
-They are purely a feedback gathering tool, not remotely helpful if you want to build a product roadmap.
+They are purely an idea or feature request gathering tool.

 As well as a roadmap, FeedBear gives you a changelog too.